franko/elementary-plotlib/sphinx-doc/source/graphical-element.rst

     Set the position of the text.

-.. cpp:class:: class DashPath : public Path
+.. cpp:class:: DashPath : public Path

   A path object but it will be drawn as a dashed lines.